Online entry site: herefordjuniornational.com

 Breeding cattle will not be weighed or measured.

-Steers will be weighed and ultrasounded at processing.
+Steers will be weighed at check-in.
 This data will be used when breaking classes and will be provided to the judge.

 Steers will be exhibited by weight.

-Due to Fonner Park regulations and safety of exhibitors NO DOGS will be allowed on the grounds, in the tie outs, in the barns or in Five Points Bank arena with the exception of service animals with proper identification.
+Due to the National Western Stock Show complex regulations and safety of exhibitors, NO DOGS will be allowed on the grounds, in the tie outs, in the barns or in Stadium Arena with the exception of service animals with proper identification.

 Any animal a junior enters may be used in the team-fitting competition and/or be asked to be used in the judging contest.